jungtaekkim/ksc-2020-tutorial-on-bo/README.md

 ## Step 0: Checking your computer OS and its configuration

-We recommend running this tutorial on Linux (e.g., Ubuntu) with Python 3.x.
+We recommend running this tutorial on Linux (e.g., Ubuntu), and we require Python 3.x.

 ## Step 1: Cloning this repository